 You can let the wave put you back upright.
 It's a big contrast to the regular roller who tries, fails, just to end up upside down again for another try.
 With no idea if this one will work.
 What’s surprising is that the sidescull is way easier to learn than rolling the regular way.
 At least it’s easy once you understand how you move with your kayak.
 The Inuit didn't take anyone on a hunt until they had mastered this.
 I first learned the side scull from watching a video demonstration.
 I took my big high volume hard to roll kayak to practice.
 It took me a while because I was missing all the critical pieces like how to outfit the kayak to make this work, how to move your hips to unlock your flexibility, and the counter intuitive way your back has to move.
 I had to figure it out with trial and error.

 Now that I understand what you need to make it work, it's one of the first thing I teach kayakers who want to become serious paddlers.
 It changes how you feel in your kayak to make everything else about kayaking much quicker to learn.
 If you have tried and failed it's probably because you are missing one of the few important parts.

-What I have for you today is a free video training series which gives you the steps you need to develop the sides scull, and turn it into a reliable roll that works when you need it.
 Watch the video, practice on the water.
-I show you how to move with your kayak in a different way.
+I showed you how to move with your kayak in a different way.
 How to rotate your body, starting at the hips.
 How to use your back to get support on the water.
 To float up, instead of relying on your upper body strength to heave yourself out of the water.
 That kind of roll doesn’t work in dynamic water.
-Sign up with your email and I will send you the free videos.
+Keep practicing the sidescull and you will achieve sufficiency.